 - Perform a risk assessment regarding the accessibility of the de-identified data.

 Remember - risk can be managed, but it will not be zero

 We can never have absolute certainty (i.e. zero risk) that successful re-identification will not occur.
 Techniques for re-identification continually evolve, often faster than security measures intended to protect data.
 While re-identification risk will never be 0%, it can be reduced and managed.
 Acknowledging the supposed failures of “perfect anonymization”, the Open Data Release Toolkit moves forward by setting out a decision-making process to publish valuable information while managing risk of re-identification and sensitive attribute disclosure in a thoughtful way.

-A huge thanks to the authors and partners mentioned in the Acknowledgements and Resources section of the Toolkit, from whom we learned a great deal.
+A huge thanks to the authors and partners mentioned in the Acknowledgements and Resources section of the detailed guide, from whom we learned a great deal.
 Even with this learning, we know the field is evolving and we do not have all the answers.
 We are keeping our eyes on the recent draft from NIST on De-Identifying Government Datasets, and we welcome any feedback!